leonlinsx/minimal-mistakes/_posts/2020-02-19-ben-evans-annual.md

 Video game live streaming likely has huge room to grow, based on the increasing normalisation of gaming.
 [2mm people already watch the finals of a video games championship](https://escharts.com/blog/results-the-international-2019 "esports"); how long before it catches up to the [17mm people that watch NFL?](https://www.cnbc.com/2019/12/31/nfl-television-viewership-increases-5percent-for-2019-season.html "CNBC")

 Live streaming isn't limited to games either, if you thought it was a niche hobby.
 The in real life (IRL) channels on Twitch have [grown in popularity](https://esportsobserver.com/twitch-irl-2018/ "IRL"), and live entertainment apps in China such as karaoke are big. **People now expect to be able to interact with the influencer and pretend they are close,** perhaps having been conditioned with the rise of social media and loss of space.
+[A celeb shoutout app like Cameo is one of the fastest growing marketplaces this year.](https://a16z.com/2020/02/18/marketplace-100/ "a16z")

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/YY app.png)